pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/WhatIsNavigation.md

 #### Cons of stack-based navigation

   * Stack-based navigation is not a concise tool.
-It makes it possible to expressive navigation paths that are completely non-sensical.
+It makes it possible to express navigation paths that are completely non-sensical.
 For example, even though it only makes sense to navigate to an edit screen from a detail screen, in a stack it would be possible to present the features in the reverse order: